Krysti Schey, NCTM, piano

 Maria Rusu is currently playing on a viola made in Strasbourg, France by Theodor Ligier.

-Heather Long, violin
+Heather Long, violin, voice

 Heather Long is a believer in music as a lifelong activity.
 Besides teaching with the studio, Heather has 15 years of experience with the Spencerville band boosters, and has been an active member of the choir at her church.
 Heather is a great supporter of the arts and also enjoys learning more about music herself!
 Additionally, Heather owns and operates a dog kennel.
 Heather has three children: Wynne, a mortgage originator; Rebekah, a private Music instructor also with Krysti's Studio; and Jonathan, who is pursuing a degree in computer game design.

-Loire Taylor, guitar
+Loire Taylor, acoustic and electric guitar

 Loire Taylor graduated from Musicians Institute in 1988 with a Professional Guitarist degree.
 She started her music career with piano lessons at the age of 5.
 Following that she played trumpet in the school band and was a member of the Michigan Lions All State marching band.
 She also loves to sing and has been a member of the Lima Symphony Chorus and church choirs.
 Loire has performed in several rock bands and is currently playing guitar on the worship team at Shawnee Alliance Church.
 She has been teaching guitar part time since 1988 and enjoys teaching all ages and abilities.

-Scott Parnell, guitar
+Scott Parnell, acoustic and electric guitar

 Scott Parnell graduated from The College of Wooster in 1995 with a Bachelors of Arts in Music, Guitar Performance.
 In 1997 he obtained a Masters of Music in Guitar Performance from Bowling Green State University.
 Scott is currently the guitar instructor at Bluffton University, Adrian College, and The Perrysburg Music Center.
 During the summer he also teaches a Rock School program in Perrysburg.